LayerXcom/zerochain-book/eng/src/ch01-02-tutorial.md

 Browser UI is not maintenanced well, so might not be working.
 It is recommended to use with CLI.

-### zeroc: Zerochain CLI

-zeroc is a command-line utility which can interact with Zerochain.
+In this tutorial, we assumed you've already done the all installation explained [previous section](ch01-01-installation.md).

-#### Initial setup
+### 1. Initial setup

-- Install zeroc
+First of all, you need to install [ZFace](ch02-00-zface.md) to interact with Zerochain.
+ZFace is basically a low-level wallet core and cryptographic tools for Zerochain.

+##### 1-1.
+Install ZFace (In the root zerochain directory)
 ```
-cargo install --force --path zeroc
+cargo install --force --path zface
 ```

+Then, you can use CLI powerd by ZFace.
+Next thing you need to do for inisital setup is a preparation of zk-SNARKs parameters.

-- Setup for zk-SNARKs
+##### 1-2.
+Setup for zk-SNARKs

 Generating a proving key and verifying key of zk-SNARKs, which are used for confidential payments.

 ```
-zeroc setup
+zface snark setup
 ```

-### Run Zerochain nodes
+### 2. Run Zerochain nodes
+Run a Zerochain node in other terminal screen. `--dev` flag is for specifying development mode.

 ```
 ./target/release/zerochain --dev